 Most of you are on your best behavior before marriage, and others simply don’t understand the significance of credit history or how money and marriage go together before they marry.
 Therefore the thought never occurs to ask the potential spouse about financial history to establish marriage finances.

 The money and marriage questions come up over and over after living together and discovering you have extremely different money and credit habits.
-This could be prevented with proper pre-marriage preparation.
+Prevent this with proper pre-marriage preparation.
 The credit report is just one of many, but it is a major one.

 To avoid this cycle, look at the credit report of Mr. or Ms. Wonderful before marriage.
 Get together, pull it out, and go over both reports.
 If he or she refuses, think twice about the true “wonderfulness” of your soon-to-be spouse.